 “It’s really hard to do full baby-led weaning and get the right amount of iron into them,” says Pound.
 “That’s the biggest concern people have—that your baby won’t get all of the nutrients they need, at least at the beginning—so I recommend more of a mixed approach.”

 Although this feeding method requires less prep time, it might make up for it in clean-up.
 New self-feeders can be seriously messy, which means that you may be wiping down your whole kitchen after every meal.
 It can also be tricky when you’re eating away from home.

 If your baby has older siblings, you may find it easier to attend to them during meals, too (as well as get some bites in yourself!).
 Best of all, your baby is in control of how much they eat.
 Plus, they’ll get lots of practice with hand-eye coordination and chewing early on, which can’t hurt.

-Some advocates of the baby-led weaning method claim that it can help avoid picky eating habits, sidestep mealtime tantrums and reinforce baby’s natural hunger and satiety cues.
+Some advocates of the baby-led weaning method claim that it can help avoid picky eating habits, sidestep tantrums during family meals and reinforce baby’s natural hunger and satiety cues.
 This can lead to a healthier relationship with food later on in life and even reduce the risk of obesity.
 So far, there’s no solid evidence on any of this.

 “There really are no strong studies that support the benefits of baby-led weaning,” says Pound.
 But there’s no evidence to show that it’s a bad option either.
 Her advice: “Do whatever works for you and your baby, provided that they’re getting all the nutrients they need.”